 Here are a few examples of the types of demographics you’ll want to tailor your social media advertising audience to include:

 - Current location, unless you have a remote position available

 - Work experience in specific roles or with competitors

-Additionally, there are certain demographics you should not consider as part of your ad, such as anything having to do with gender, ethnicity, age, etc.
+Certain demographics you should not consider as part of your ad—such as anything having to do with gender, ethnicity, age, etc.

 How To Maximize ROI When Hiring